Venus Williams: 2020: Out of top 75

 Williams was scheduled to start her 2020 season at the Brisbane International but withdrew before the tournament began.
 She also had to withdraw from the Adelaide International.

 At the Australian Open, Williams was beaten by Coco Gauff in the first round.
 At the Mexican Open, where she was the fifth seed, Williams was beaten by qualifier Kaja Juvan.

 After a four-month break due to the COVID-19 pandemic, Williams returned to competition by playing World TeamTennis.

 Her first official tournament back was the Top Seed Open, where she defeated Victoria Azarenka in the first round, then took on sister Serena for the 31st time in the second round, losing to her in a tight three-set match.
 Williams then fell to Dayana Yastremska in the first round of the Western & Southern Open.
-Following the tournament, Williams dropped to no. 67 in the WTA 31 August 2020 rankings.
+Following the tournament, Williams dropped to No. 67 in the WTA 31 August 2020 rankings.

-At the US Open, Williams lost in straight sets against WTA No. 26, Karolína Muchová, in the first round.
+At the US Open, Williams lost to Karolína Muchová in the first round.

 Williams travelled to Italian Open, the week after the US Open to join the rescheduled clay court swing.
 In the first round, she drew Azarenka for the second time in five weeks; on this occasion, Williams lost in straight sets, taking their career head-to-head record to 6–2 in Williams's favor.

 At the French Open, Williams crashed out in straight-sets to Anna Karolína Schmiedlová.
 She finished the year with one match win and a 1–8 tour record.
 Her ranking fell to 78 in the world by the end of the season.